 Improved (fish and shellfish) catches and fisher incomes as well as tourism product enhancements through improved ecosystem function and tourist draw.

-Reduce fishing pressure on the local reefs through engagement and reemployment to gardening roles.
+Reduce fishing pressure on the local reefs through engagement and reemployment to management, enforcement and reef gardening roles.

 Kindling ownership and stewardship within the fishing community for both fish and habitat elements.